 - Be professional: Make sure your image is professional, that you are well-presented and punctual.
 Build your business profile with testimonials and endorsements.
 Ensure your premises, printed materials and website create a professional image.
 See branding: the basics.

 - Pitch smarter: Tell the company how you can improve their business.
 Be specific - have figures, outcomes and scenarios prepared and ready.
-Listen to what is asked, take notes, be open and flexible, and be prepared to come back with revisions and further ideas.
+Listen to what is asked, take notes, be open and flexible, and prepared to come back with revisions and further ideas.

 - Be confident: You have faith in your business, so there is no need to be overwhelmed.
 Be aware of your own needs, eg your payment terms, and don't sell your business short.